wagtail/wagtail/README.md

 * StreamField encourages flexible content without compromising structure
 * Powerful, integrated search, using Elasticsearch or PostgreSQL
 * Excellent support for images and embedded content
-* Easy to integrate with other Django apps
 * Multi-site and multi-language ready
+* Embraces and extends Django

-Find out more at https://wagtail.io
+Find out more at https://wagtail.io.

 ### Getting started